-Apple, Butternut Squash & Bacon Hash
+Apple, Pecan &Bacon Butternut Squash Hash

-2 cups diced butternut squash
+About 2 cups diced butternut squash (fresh not frozen)

-1/4 cup chopped scallions
+1/4 cup or more chopped green onions

 1/2 tsp coarse ground salt (or to taste)

-1/ tsp fresh cracked pepper (or to taste)
+fresh cracked pepper to taste

 Preheat the oven to broil

 After prepping the ingredients, heat a large skillet over a medium heat.

 While the skillet is heating up, spread the diced butternut squash out evenly onto a parchment paper lined cookie sheet.
 Place under the broiler.
 Broil the butternut squash till it just starts to brown in spots and develop a skin, takes about 10-15 minutes.
 Stir once half way through cooking.
 Watch that it doesn't burn to much though.

 While the butternut squash is baking, add the bacon to the preheated skillet.
 Cook till crispy, then set aside to drain and cool, then break into pieces.
 Leave the bacon fat in the skillet for frying the squash.